Rail transport: Ownership

 Since the 1980s, there has been an increasing trend to split up railway companies, with companies owning the rolling stock separated from those owning the infrastructure.
 This is particularly true in Europe, where this arrangement is required by the European Union.
 This has allowed open access by any train operator to any portion of the European railway network.
 In the UK, the railway track is state owned, with a public controlled body (Network Rail) running, maintaining and developing the track, while Train Operating Companies have run the trains since privatization in the 1990s.

-In the U.S., virtually all rail networks and infrastructure outside the Northeast Corridor are privately owned by freight lines.
+In the US, virtually all rail networks and infrastructure outside the Northeast corridor are privately owned by freight lines.
 Passenger lines, primarily Amtrak, operate as tenants on the freight lines.
 Consequently, operations must be closely synchronized and coordinated between freight and passenger railroads, with passenger trains often being dispatched by the host freight railroad.
 Due to this shared system, both are regulated by the Federal Railroad Administration (FRA) and may follow the AREMA recommended practices for track work and AAR standards for vehicles.

 Financing

 The main source of income for railway companies is from ticket revenue (for passenger transport) and shipment fees for cargo.
 Discounts and monthly passes are sometimes available for frequent travellers (e.g. season ticket and rail pass).
 Freight revenue may be sold per container slot or for a whole train.
 Sometimes, the shipper owns the cars and only rents the haulage.
 For passenger transport, advertisement income can be significant.

 Governments may choose to give subsidies to rail operation, since rail transport has fewer externalities than other dominant modes of transport.
 If the railway company is state-owned, the state may simply provide direct subsidies in exchange for increased production.
-If operations have been privatised, several options are available.
+If operations have been privatized, several options are available.
 Some countries have a system where the infrastructure is owned by a government agency or company – with open access to the tracks for any company that meets safety requirements.
 In such cases, the state may choose to provide the tracks free of charge, or for a fee that does not cover all costs.
 This is seen as analogous to the government providing free access to roads.
 For passenger operations, a direct subsidy may be paid to a public-owned operator, or public service obligation tender may be held, and a time-limited contract awarded to the lowest bidder.
 Total EU rail subsidies amounted to €73 billion in 2005.

 Via Rail Canada and US passenger rail service Amtrak are private railroad companies chartered by their respective national governments.
 As private passenger services declined because of competition from cars and airlines, they became shareholders of Amtrak either with a cash entrance fee or relinquishing their locomotives and rolling stock.
-The government subsidises Amtrak by supplying start-up capital and making up for losses at the end of the fiscal year.
+The government subsidizes Amtrak by supplying start-up capital and making up for losses at the end of the fiscal year.